apache/logging-flume/source/sphinx/FlumeUserGuide.rst

                                                  from, if the ``setTopicHeader`` property is set to ``true``.
-Care should be taken if combining with the Kafka Sink ``topicHeader`` property so as to avoid sending the message back to the same topic in a loop. kafka.consumer.security.protocol    PLAINTEXT    Set to SASL_PLAINTEXT, SASL_SSL or SSL if writing to Kafka using some level of security.
+Care should be taken if combining with the Kafka Sink ``topicHeader`` property so as to avoid sending the message back to the same topic in a loop. timestampHeader                     --           If present the Kafka message timestamp value will be copied into the specified Flume header name. header.NAME                         --           Used to identify which headers from the Kafka message should be added as a FLume header.
+The value of NAME should match the Flume header name and the value should be the name of the header to be used as the Kafka header name. kafka.consumer.security.protocol    PLAINTEXT    Set to SASL_PLAINTEXT, SASL_SSL or SSL if writing to Kafka using some level of security.
 See below for additional info on secure setup.
 *more consumer security props*                   If using SASL_PLAINTEXT, SASL_SSL or SSL refer to `Kafka security <http://kafka.apache.org/documentation.html#security>`_ for additional
                                                  properties that need to be set on consumer.